Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 Agustus 2025 00.25.23 UTC
+- WIB: Senin, 18 Agustus 2025 01.37.47 UTC
-- WITA: Senin, 18 Agustus 2025 01.25.23 UTC
+- WITA: Senin, 18 Agustus 2025 02.37.47 UTC
-- WIT: Senin, 18 Agustus 2025 02.25.23 UTC
+- WIT: Senin, 18 Agustus 2025 03.37.47 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: nature
+Kategori: technology